ionic-team/stencil-site/src/docs-md/guides/framework-integration.md

 The React build process will automatically copy anything that is under the `public` folder to the `build` folder.
 The easiest way to copy the component collection(s) is to set up the npm `postinstall` script to do the copy after the packages are installed for the project.

-**Note:** the default React webpack configuration results in webpack bundles being built in `build/static/js`, so the component collections need to be copied into `public/static/js`.
+> The default React webpack configuration results in webpack bundles being built in `build/static/js`, so the component collections need to be copied into `public/static/js`.
 You may want to pre-create this directory and create a `.gitkeep` file in it to make sure the path exists.

 The following is a simple example of a `postinstall` script in the `package.json` file.
 It copies the components from a single collection that was obtained via NPM.
 This example only works on Unix-like operating systems such as Linux or MacOS.
 If you need to support multiple operating systems or do anything more complicated, then you can create a NodeJS script that performs the operations and call that as your `postinstall` script.